easybuilders/easybuild-docs/STYLE_GUIDE.md

-# Style guide for EasyBuild documentation
+# Style guide for SimpleBuild documentation

-General guidance on the style of the EasyBuild documentation.
+General guidance on the style of the SimpleBuild documentation.

 ## Code Blocks